 - Distension of the jugular veins

-Once Hardware Disease has been diagnosed, surgery is an option.
+Once Hardware Disease has been diagnosed, surgery is an option to increase its chance of survival.
 The cow will be held in a head bail in preparation for a rumenotomy.
-Sufficient pain relief and antibiotics will be given.
-A cow will have a much greater chance of survival after surgery.
+Pain relief and antibiotics will be given.